PreciselyData/Private-Spatial-APIs/docs/guides/gke/QuickStartGKE.md

 ```

 ## Step 5: Prepare a database for repository
+> NOTE: if you only need Feature service, you may skip step 5,6 see [Feature only deployment](../../guides/feature-only-deployment.md).

 A MongoDB replica set is used to persistent repository content.

 For a production deployment, a multi-node MongoDB replica set is recommended.
 Here is the link to [Install MongoDB](https://www.mongodb.com/docs/manual/installation/).